Claire56/salon-yo/README.md

 * [Future Features](#Future-Features)

 ## Overview
 Looking for the right place to go to get a service can sometimes be frastrating if you are new to the area.
-Salon-Yo, is designed to help users find the right saloon based on their need.
+Salon-Yo, is designed to help users find the closest salon based on their need.

 #### Usage
-once the user gets to my homepage, they are required to enter their location and what they need
+once the user gets to my homepage, they are required to enter their location and what they need, then they will recieve a salon, address and picture of the salon, if one exists depending on need.

 ## Tech Stack
-Data Wrangling: Pandas, Numpy , seaborn, matplotlib <br>
+Data Wrangling: Pandas <br>
 Framework: Flask <br>
-Backend: Python, SQLAlchemy, PostgreSQL ,SciKit_Learn <br>
+Backend: Python, SQLAlchemy, PostgreSQL  <br>
 Frontend: Javascript , AJAX, JSON , JQuery, Jinja, HTML, CSS, Bootstrap <br>
-Libraries: D3.js, chart.js
+Libraries: httplib2

 ## Demo
 ### Homepage